Author

 Azure's dynamic and complex environment demands an approach that can effectively reduce costs without impacting performance.
 Due to the dynamic nature of cloud environments, workloads can scale up or down depending on demand.
 It becomes impossible to track and adjust resources as the infrastructure evolves manually.
 Similarly, manually identifying the reasons behind cloud wastage can be daunting.

 Since manual identification and optimization strategies rely on historical data, they will not provide insights and recommendations based on real-time data.
 Moreover, manual processes cannot provide granular visibility on the intricate factors affecting the cost, such as complete resource or storage resource allocation.
-Additionally, manual processes require a significant investment of time and effort from the DevOps team, which means performance degradation and lower ROI.

 This is why we recommend taking the automation route- for compute or storage resources.
 Let us look at ways to automate compute resource allocation to help reduce Azure's cost.